Epiforge/Extensions/Design/direct-subscription.md

 Subscribing to *more* than the graph would is not a safe direction to err in.
 It costs extra notifications, and the whole point of the boundary work is that extra notifications are the expensive thing.
 Subscribing to *fewer* is the failure that cannot be tolerated at all: silent staleness, where the value is wrong and nothing says so.

+**So the analyser errs toward the graph, always.** Its default answer is ineligible, and eligibility has to be positively established; an expression kind it does not recognise, an option interaction it cannot reason about, or a shape it has not been taught are all ineligible by construction rather than by omission.
+A wrong "ineligible" costs a caller some speed they did not previously have.
+A wrong "eligible" costs them a value that is silently wrong.
+Those are not comparable, and no measurement will ever make them comparable.

+Mitch Hedberg had the shape of it: an escalator can never break, it can only become stairs.
+This mechanism is permitted to become stairs.
+It is not permitted to become a hole.

 ## What the graph actually subscribes to

 Verified by search across the node layer, with the tail of the results checked: **eight subscriptions, six handlers, three node types.** Every other method that looks like an entry point is `OnDependencyEvaluationChanged`, which is downstream by construction.